-Business bank account options
+Business bank account types

-Let’s take a look at the three most common types of business accounts.
+Ensure you do your research and choose the account that makes the most sense for your business.
+Let’s take a closer look at the three most common types of business accounts.

 Business checking accounts